 Better-Than-Chipotle Corn Salsa – Our Fresh Corn Salsa recipe is even better than the kind you get at restaurants.
-Serve with chips or add to burrito bowls, tacos, salads, and more!
+Serve as a dip with chips or add to burrito bowls, tacos, salads, and more!

 🎶 Summertime and the Tex-Mex is easy! 🎶